ash/raku-course/essentials/typed-variables/exercises/create-variables-of-all-known-types/solution/index.md

 {% include menu.html %}

 Probably, this is not a kind of programs that you will create in your practice.
-Nevertheless, it is important to know the methods to introspect the parts of real programs.
+Nevertheless, it is important to know how to introspect the parts of real programs.

 ## Code

-One of the possible solution that creates the variables of the four mentioned types and prints their types is here.
+Here is a possible solution that creates the variables of the four mentioned types and prints their types.

 ```raku
 my $a = 10;